rabbitmq/rabbitmq-objc-client/README.md

 **Copy Files** phase.
 1. Under **Destination**, choose **Frameworks**.
 1. Click the '+' and add RMQClient.framework.
 Ensure **Code Sign On Copy** is checked.

+## License

+This package, the RabbitMQ Objective-C client library, is triple-licensed under the Mozilla Public License 1.1 ("MPL"), the GNU General Public License version 2 ("GPL") and the Apache License version 2 ("ASL").